 2220 Yankovich Road

-Robert White joined the faculty of the Institute of Arctic Biology in 1970.
+Robert White joined the Institute of Arctic Biology faculty in 1970.
 He is a fellow of both the American Association for the Advancement of Science and the Arctic Institute of North America.
 He was largely responsible for the creation of LARS and served as its director from 1979-1998, when he retired.
-White is an internationally recognized researcher in the field of large animal nutritional ecology and remains active in research in his area of expertise.

 Guided tour: Robert G. White Large Animal Research Station